 As the officer took a pair of scissors to cut off the corner of my Indian passport, I felt something tug in my stomach.

 I looked at the officer, and said to her “I just felt like I lost something there”.

 She smiled back at me, as she handed me back my now mutilated and cancelled Indian passport.
 “Don’t worry.
 You’re not Indian any more.
 You’re an Australian.”

 So how did I become Australian?

 Step 1: Apply for Permanent Residency

 There are a few different ways that one can become an Australian permanent resident, and the Australian Department of Home Affairs website deals with the extensively.
-For me, the most logical option was to apply as a skilled migrant.
+I applied as a skilled migrant.

 Step 2: Find a job and move.